-VaR is used by RBSC to measure market risk from the trading of financial instruments.
+VaR is used by RBC to measure market risk exposure from its trading and investment activities.
 VaR is an estimate of the maximum decline in value on a given position over a specified holding period in a normal market environment, with a given probability of occurrence.

-Historical Simulation, the model being presently used by RSBC is a non-parametric approach of estimating VaR.
-The returns are not subjected to any functional distribution.
-VaR is estimated directly from the data without deriving parameters or making assumptions about the entire distribution of the data.
-This methodology is also based on the premise that the pattern of historical returns is indicative of future returns.
-This shortcoming is addressed by supplementing the VaR figure with stress testing.
+RBC uses the historical simulation method in estimating VaR.
+The historical simulation method is a non-parametric approach to VaR calculation, in which asset returns are not subject to any functional distribution assumption.
+VaR is estimated directly from historical date without deriving parameters or making assumptions about the entire data distribution.